mlefkir/pioran/docs/apidocs/ACVF.rst

 Base class
 ----------

 This is the base class for all covariance functions.
+It is not meant to be used directly, but rather as a base class for other covariance functions.
+The sum and product of covariance functions are implemented with the ``+`` and ``*`` operators, respectively.

 .. autosummary::
     :toctree: summary